What if I have never done yoga before?

 What should I bring?

 We encourage you to bring a mat, towel and water.
 We do have all of these items here for purchase or rent if you forget or need new equipment.
 A larger bath or beach towel may be handy to help you not slip on your mat during some postures.
 Again, do what you are comfortable with.

 How many times a week is recommended to see benefits?

 You will notice benefits no matter your level of commitment.
-We suggest to start with the introductory week to allow your body to get used to being here and to also see how many classes you can realistically fit into your schedule.
-After your week in up we also have the introductory month special to allow you to see how much you can realistically work into your schedule over a months time.
+We suggest to start with the introductory month to allow your body to get used to being here and to also see how many classes you can realistically fit into your schedule.
+After your month is up you can see how much you can realistically work this practice into your schedule.

 Our teachers and many students practice daily.
 This is not something you need to let your body “rest” from.
 This is a healing, regenerating series designed to move blood flow, circulation, and stimulate the internal systems of the body.
 The more you commit to yourself and the more time you give to yourself the more benefits you will receive.